openownership/data-standard/docs/schema/guidance/repr-state-owned-enterprises.rst

 * ``entityType`` SHOULD be set to 'state' or 'stateBody', and ``jurisdiction`` SHOULD be used to represent the particular state.
 * ``entitySubtype`` SHOULD be used to refine the category of a given state body (as a 'government department', 'state agency' or 'other').
-* ``formedByStatute`` SHOULD be used to give details of the legislation under which an enterprise was formed.
+* ``formedByStatute`` MAY be used to supply details of a law, where an entity has been formed as a result of specific legislation.

 For more details about these properties see :ref:`schema-entity-statement`.